 Briefly explained, your takt time is your sell rate.

-For example, if your company has a takt time of 2 days, then you need to finish producing a product every 2 days because on average a customer is buying your product every 2 days.
+For example, if your company has a takt time of 2 days, you need to finish producing a product every 2 days because, on average, a customer is buying your product every 2 days.

-You can calculate takt time by dividing the total available time for production by the required units of production.
+You can calculate takt time by dividing the total available time for production by the required production units.